Network Administration

 Description

 A foundational course designed for those starting their journey in Linux networking.
-You’ll learn the core concepts of network interfaces, routing, DNS, firewalls, and troubleshooting tools such as ping
+You’ll learn the core concepts of network interfaces, routing, DNS, firewalls, and troubleshooting tools such as ping, traceroute, netstat, and ss.
+Gain hands-on experience configuring IP addresses, subnetting, managing network services, and diagnosing common connectivity issues in Linux environments.

 Target Audience